 DUI and Future Opportunities: Employment & Education

 A DUI can affect your future employment.
 Even a probated DUI sentence can influence an employer’s willingness to hire you.
 Depending on the job you are applying for, some employers will not or cannot hire persons with a DUI conviction.
-They will perceive your DUI conviction as evidence that you are a safety risk to driving or operating equipment.
-If you’re facing DUI charges that may affect your future employment, use our free legal tool below to get in touch with an attorney.

 Get Legal Help Today